stevedonovan/Lake/doc/index.md

 ### How `lake` is Configured

 The command `lake` will load configuration files, if it can find them.
 It will first try load `~/.lake/config` as a Lua script.
-(In Windows, `~` means something like `/Users/Name`)  It will then try to load `lakeconfig` in the current directory, so that local configuration takes precedence.
+(In Windows, `~` means something like `c:\Users\Name`)  It will then try to load `lakeconfig` in the current directory, so that local configuration takes precedence.
 These files may have a `.lua` extension.

-You can then define `crule` in the user or local configuration file and use it as prepackaged functionality.
+You can then define custom in the user or local configuration file and use it as prepackaged functionality.

 (You can also use `require` to bring in Lake configuration files from the usual Lua package path - this is the recommended way to configure `lake` for all users.
-For instance, you can put `require 'lake.global` in `~/.lake/config`)
+For instance, you can use `require 'lake.global`.
+For a Unix system this script would have a path like `/usr/local/share/lua/5.1/lake/global.lua`.)

 If there is an environment variable `LAKE_PARMS`, it is assumed to consist of variable-value pairs in the form `VAR=STRING` separated by semicolons; these set the global variable `VAR` to the value `STRING`.